• Skip to main content

 20 July 2014 by Gramilano Leave a Comment

 The Milanese ballerina, Carla Fracci, has become an Ambassador for the Milan Expo 2015.
-The theme of the World Expo is Feed the planet, Energy for Life and in the clip below she talks about … [Read more...] about Carla Fracci for Expo 2015: Milan, Capital of the World
+The theme of the World Expo is Feed the planet, Energy for Life and in the clip below she talks about her … [Read more...] about Carla Fracci for Expo 2015: Milan, Capital of the World

 Maria Callas’ costume for Macbeth at La Scala in 1952 in photos